-The Group's top five customers accounted for approximately 53% and 48% respectively of net revenue during the years ended 31 December 2013 and 31 December 2012.
+The Group's top five customers accounted for approximately 53% of net revenue during the years ended 31 December 2014 and 31 December 2013.
+During the year ended 31 December 2014 31% of the Group's net revenues were derived from its top customer.
+With the exception of this customer no customer contributed more than 10% of net revenues during the period.
 During the year ended 31 December 2013 26% of the Group's net revenues were derived from its top customer with 10% of net revenues being derived from the Group's second largest customer.
-With the exception of these two customers no customer contributed more than 10% of net revenues during the period.
-During the year ended 31 December 2012 18% of the Group's net revenues were derived from its top customer with 12% of net revenues being derived from the Group's second largest customer.
-With the exception of the revenues being derived from the Group's net revenues were derived from its top customer with 12% of net revenues being derived from the Group's second largest customer.
-With the exception of this customer no customer contributed more than 10% of net revenues during this period.
+With the exception of these two customers no customer contributed more than 10% of net revenues during this period.

 The maximum exposure of credit risk pertaining to customers is the carrying value of accounts receivable and unbilled revenue balances.
-The carrying value of accounts receivable and unbilled revenue balances, by geographic region, at 31 December 2013 was as follows:
+The carrying value of accounts receivable and unbilled revenue balances, by geographic region, at 31 December 2014 was as follows:

 Accounts Receivable Unbilled Revenue

-31 December 31 December 31 December 31 December
+31 December 31 December 31 December 31 31 December

-2013 2012 2013 2012
+2014 2013 2014 2013

 \$'000 \$'000 \$'000 \$'000

-Europe 221,356 145,743 58,596 57,713
+Europe 241,155 221,356 58,599 58,596

-United States 117,546 136,061 53,256 48,535
+United States 124,159 117,546 80,403 53,256

-Rest of World 3,679 3,615 1,387 6,235
+Rest of World 5,642 3,679 7,161 1,387

-Total 342,581 285,419 113,239 112,483
+Total 370,956 342,581 146,163 113,239

-Credit risk exposure arises due to the investment of Group surplus cash in various financial instruments.
+Credit risk exposure also arises due to the investment of Group surplus cash in various financial instruments.
 The Group's treasury function actively manages cash resources and invests surplus cash balances with various financial institutions in accordance with strict credit risk management policies and controls as specified by the Group's Board of Directors.
-Credit risk in relation to these balances is managed through on-going monitoring of the credit quality ensuring that funds are invested as per agreed Investment guidelines.
+Credit risk in relation to these balances is managed through on-going monitoring of the credit quality ensuring that funds are invested as per agreed investment guidelines.
 These balances are classified as cash and cash equivalents or current asset investments depending on the maturity of the related investment.
 Invested cash comprises of cash and cash equivalents with a maturity of three months or less and credit quality is set at a minimum credit rating of BB+ for overnight maturities and a minimum of A- for any bank deposits greater than overnight and up to three months.
-Current asset investments comprise of investment are as follows: bank deposits (A-), money market funds (AAA), liquidity funds (AAA) and fixed rate corporate bonds or floating rate notes (A- non-financial, AA- financial).
+Current asset investments comprise investments with maturities of greater than three months.
+The minimum ratings required for each class of investment are as follows: bank deposits (A-), money market funds (AAA), liquidity funds (AAA) and fixed rate corporate bonds or floating rate notes (A- non-financial, AA- financial).